pokeninja66/one-stream-crud/README.md

 The `start.sh` script handles deployment tasks such as running migrations, seeding the database, generating API docs, and starting the NGINX and PHP-FPM services.

-!
-NOTE: Currently there is some issue with the internal URL redirection of the swagger docs to my http port instead of the https one forced by render.
-Not sure how to fix it righ now so the API docs is currently only visible in development.

 ### Production Environment Variables

 The following environment variables need to be configured on Render for the application to work correctly: